-All APIs of Node.js library is asynchronous, that is, non-blocking.
-It essentially means a Node.js based server never waits for an API to return data.
+All APIs of the Node.js library is asynchronous, that is, non-blocking.
+It essentially means a Node.js-based server never waits for an API to return data.
 The server moves to the next API after calling it and a notification mechanism of Events of Node.js helps the server to get a response from the previous API call.

 2) Very Fast

 3) Single-Threaded but Highly Scalable

 Node.js uses a single-threaded model with event looping.
 The event mechanism helps the server to respond in a non-blocking way and makes the server highly scalable as opposed to traditional servers which create limited threads to handle requests.
 Node.js uses a single-threaded program and the same program can provide service to a much larger number of requests than traditional servers like Apache HTTP Server.

 Node.js operates on a single thread, using non-blocking I/O calls, allowing it to support tens of thousands of concurrent connections without incurring the cost of thread context switching.
 The design of sharing a single thread between all the requests that use the observer pattern is intended for building highly concurrent applications, where any function performing I/O must use a callback.
 In order to accommodate the single-threaded event loop, Node.js utilizes the libuv library which in turn uses a fixed-sized thread pool that is responsible for some of the non-blocking asynchronous I/O operations.

-- Here “n” number of Clients Send a request to Web Server.
+- Here “n” number of Clients Send a request to the Web Server.
 Let us assume they are accessing our Web Application concurrently.

 - Let us assume, our Clients Are Client-1, Client-2…, and Client-n.

 - Web Server internally maintains a Limited Thread pool.
-Let us assume “m” number of Threads in the Thread pool.
+Let us assume the “m” number of Threads in the Thread pool.

 - Web Server receives those requests one by one.

-- Web Server pickup Client-1 Request-1, Pickup one Thread T-1 from Thread pool and assign this request to Thread T-1
+- Web Server pickup Client-1 Request-1, Pickup one Thread T-1 from the Thread pool and assign this request to Thread T-1

-- Thread T-1 reads Client-1 Request-1 and process it
+- Thread T-1 reads Client-1 Request-1 and processes it

 - Client-1 Request-1 does not require any Blocking IO Operations

-- Thread T-1 does necessary steps and prepares Response-1 and send it back to the Server
+- Thread T-1 does the necessary steps and prepares Response-1 and sends it back to the Server